callyral/dotfiles/README.md

 ## Other themes

-If they weren't mentioned, it's likely they're included in the dotfiles.
+~~If they weren't mentioned, it's likely they're included in the dotfiles.~~

+TODO

 ## Wallpaper